 My name is Huy Nguyen.
 I’m currently a Front-End Web Developer at the Center for International Development (CID), an economics think-tank at Harvard University.
 At the CID, I lead the front-end development of the Atlas of Economic Complexity, a data visualization tool for global trade data that has 15,000 unique visitors per month and is ranked the #1 data source for international development research according to the Guardian newspaper.

 Before coming to the CID, I was a Front-End Developer at the data visualization firm Periscopic where I worked on projects for major clients like the US Patents & Trademark Office and the Gates Foundation.

 I’m very passionate about making beautiful and high-performance web applications using the latest web technologies.
 In my code, besides functionality, I always strive for simplicity, efficiency, modularity, maintainability and expressiveness.
 I’m a huge fan of React, TypeScript and Webpack, and some day I might just be able to master Haskell.

 I graduated Phi Beta Kappa with a B.A. in Physics from Reed College in Portland, OR.
 In my undergraduate thesis, I successfully formulated an algorithm using quantum Monte Carlo to solve an important and challenging model of high-temperature superconductivity and implemented the algorithm to run in parallel on high-performance clusters.
-The thesis was recognized by the American Physical Society as one of the best undergraduate physics research in the US in 2014, and I am the lead author of a journal paper on the topic.
+The thesis was recognized by the American Physical Society as one of the best undergraduate physics research works in America in 2014, and I am the lead author of a journal paper on the topic.